 Connect the soft link to the steering yoke with an AN4-16A bolt and large flat washer and secure with a washer and Nyloc nut and tighten the nut to safety.

-If nose leg is not drilled, then centre the front wheel so that it is pointed exactly straight ahead, move the steering yoke assembly so that both arms are an equal distance from the firewall and then drill a 3/16" hole through the hole in the soft link and all the way through the noseleg and fix the soft link in place with an AN3-22A bolt, washer and Nyloc nut and tighten the nut to safety.
+If the noseleg is not drilled, then centre the front wheel so that it is pointed exactly straight ahead, move the steering yoke assembly so that both arms are an equal distance from the firewall and then drill a 3/16" hole through the hole in the soft link and all the way through the noseleg and fix in place with an AN3-22A bolt, washer and Nyloc nut and tighten the nut to safety.

-Fit the steering yoke and pushrods
+Fit the steering pushrods